mrtom/fbpagegallery/README.md

           $.fbPageGallery(options, fbsdk_config);
         });

-1. Add/modify the CSS for Masonry and include `slimbox2.css` for Slimbox, as appropriate.
+1. Add/modify the CSS for Masonry (see the 'Authors styles' section in main.css) and include `slimbox2.css` for Slimbox, as appropriate.
+You'll also want to include the images from css/ if you use Slimbox

 Demo
 ----